mohanrajsambath/pullbullet/README.md

 ```
 Amazing!
 Isn't it?

-Well, a gun also has another interesting features, which you could check out at the wiki section!
+Well, a gun also has another interesting features, which you could check out at the [wiki][1] section!

 But not everything can always be so simple.
 A Gun fails to shoot bullets between two processes!